BinaryShield: Cross-Service Threat Intelligence in LLM Services using Privacy-Preserving Fingerprints: Evaluation

 Given the inherent challenge of obtaining large-scale labeled datasets of semantically similar prompt injection variants, we develop a systematic methodology for generating controlled attack modifications to validate threat intelligence.
 Our synthetic data generation process creates two primary types of variants: \emph{Word-Flipping Variants:} For each adversarial prompt, we randomly select $x$ words (where $x \in \{1, 3, 5, 10, 20\}$) longer than four characters and replace them with semantically equivalent synonyms using GPT-4o.
 This simulates subtle adversarial modifications that maintain attack intent while altering surface-level tokens.
-The language model is guided using the structured prompt: \textit{"Understand this adversarial prompt: <original prompt>.
-Now generate synonyms for the following words: <words to change>.
-Return the JSON with the field 'words\_changes\_to' containing the synonyms in order."} \emph{Paraphrase Variants:} We generate comprehensive paraphrased versions of prompts using GPT-4o while preserving the underlying attack intent and malicious purpose.
-The generation prompt instructs the model: \textit{"Paraphrase the following adversarial prompt while maintaining the attack intent and purpose.
-Original prompt: <original prompt>.
-Return the JSON with the field 'generated\_response'."} \emph{Benign Pairs:} Benign prompts are systematically paired such that each pair consists of two semantically unrelated prompts, ensuring they serve as appropriate negative examples for similarity detection algorithms (e.g., SimHash and \tool).
+The language model is guided using the structured prompt listed in Appendix~\Cref{prompt:words-flipped}. \emph{Paraphrase Variants:} We generate comprehensive paraphrased versions of prompts using GPT-4o while preserving the underlying attack intent.
+Appendix~\Cref{prompt:paraphrase} contains the prompt. \emph{Benign Pairs:} Benign prompts are systematically paired such that each pair consists of two semantically unrelated prompts, ensuring they serve as appropriate negative examples for similarity detection algorithms (e.g., SimHash and \tool).
 The resulting dataset undergoes rigorous filtering to ensure quality and consistency (e.g., remove duplicates, empty prompts).
 The final dataset is balanced with equal numbers of attack and benign pairs, with attack pairs labeled as 1 and benign pairs labeled as 0.
 This balanced approach ensures unbiased evaluation across both positive and negative cases.
-Our synthetic generation methodology enables systematic evaluation across varying levels of attack sophistication, from minimal single-word modifications to comprehensive paraphrasing that significantly alters surface structure while preserving malicious intent.
-This controlled approach allows us to assess algorithm robustness across the spectrum of adversarial modifications likely encountered in real-world deployment scenarios.
+Our synthetic generation methodology enables systematic evaluation across varying levels of attack sophistication, from minimal single-word modifications to comprehensive paraphrasing.